Household accounts - C# Programming Exercise

 string newCategory = Console.ReadLine();

-if (!string.IsNullOrEmpty(newCategory)) entry.Category = newCategory;
+if (!string.IsNullOrEmpty(newCategory)) modifyEntry.Category = newCategory;

 Console.WriteLine("Enter new amount (or press Enter to keep current):");